molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Adding atoms and bonds by calling dedicated methods (see next section) will create new `CDPL.Chem.Atom`_ and `CDPL.Chem.Bond`_ objects which from that point on are owned and managed by the creating `CDPL.Chem.Molecule`_ instance.
 For the specification of arbitrary sets of `CDPL.Chem.Atom`_ and `CDPL.Chem.Bond`_  objects that belong to one or more `CDPL.Chem.Molecule`_ instance(s) the `CDPL.Chem`_ package provides the class `CDPL.Chem.Fragment`_.
-Like `CDPL.Chem.Molecule`_, this class also offers methods for adding atoms and bonds except that the methods of `CDPL.Chem.Fragment`_ expect existing `CDPL.Chem.Atom`_ or `CDPL.Chem.Bond`_ instances as argument.
+As `CDPL.Chem.Molecule`_ this class also offers methods for adding atoms and bonds with the exception that the methods of `CDPL.Chem.Fragment`_ expect existing `CDPL.Chem.Atom`_ or `CDPL.Chem.Bond`_ instances as argument.
 These do not get stored as copies but as light-weight references to the original instances which can be retrieved lateron by methods for atom/bond access.
-`CDPL.Chem.Molecule`_ as well as `CDPL.Chem.Fragment`_ are subclasses of `CDPL.Chem.MolecularGraph`_ and instances of both can be processed in the same way by any code that operates on `CDPL.Chem.MolecularGraph`_ objects.
+`CDPL.Chem.Molecule`_ as well as `CDPL.Chem.Fragment`_ are subclasses of `CDPL.Chem.MolecularGraph`_ and their instances thus can be processed in the same way by any code that operates on `CDPL.Chem.MolecularGraph`_ objects.

 Basic Operations on `Molecule`_ Objects
 ---------------------------------------